 The Maternity Benefit (Amendment) Act, 2017 (the "MB Amendment Act") The Ministry of Labour and Employment has notified the dates on which the MB Amendment Act would come into effect.
 The MB Amendment Act will be in effect from 1 April, 2017 except crèche provision which is in effect from 1 July 2017.
 The MB Amendment Act amends the Maternity Benefit Act, 1961 (the "MB Act").
 The changes made by the MB Amendment Act include the following: Increasing maternity leave from 12 to 26 weeks (with not more than 8 weeks preceding the expected delivery date), except for a woman with 2 or more surviving children who is entitled to 12 weeks' maternity leave (with not more than 6 weeks preceding the expected delivery date).
-Introduction of paid surrogacy leave for a commissioning mother (who uses her egg to create an embryo to be implanted in another woman) for a period of 12 weeks from the date when the child is handed over to her.
+Introduction of paid surrogacy leave for a commissioning mother (who uses her egg to create an embryo to be implanted in another woman) for a period of 12 weeks from the 31 date when the child is handed over to her.
 MAR • Introduction of paid adoption leave of 12 weeks from the date when the child is handed over to the adoptive mother, provided the child is less than 3 months old at the time of adoption.
 Provision for work from home arrangements after the period of maternity leave, on such terms as may be agreed between the employer and the woman.
 Every establishment with 50 or more employees must have a crèche facility within a prescribed distance.
 The mother will be allowed 4 visits to the crèche in a day, which will include her statutory interval for rest.
 (The provision relating to crèche facilities will come into effect from 1 July 2017.)
 Employers are required to inform every newly appointed woman of the benefits available under the MB Act (in writing and electronically).
-Draft notification to amend the Schedule to the Child Labour (Prohibition and Regulation), 1986 (the "Draft Child Labour Amendment Schedule") The Ministry of Labour and Employment has notified the Draft Child Labour Amendment Schedule, which proposes to bring about the following changes in the schedule to the Child and Adolescent Labour (Prohibition and Regulation) Act, 1986: Set out the hazardous occupation and processes in which adolescents are prohibited to work and children are prohibited to help. • Provide the list of occupations and processes where children are prohibited from helping family or family enterprises. of 3 months from the date of publication (31 March 2017).
-Amendment Rules") The Ministry of Skill Development and Entrepreneurship Labour and Employment has 5 APR amended the Apprenticeship Rules, 1992.
-Rule 7A(2) of the Apprenticeship Rules, 1992 prescribes the minimum educational qualification required for a person to undergo apprenticeship training in operational trade.
-The Apprenticeship Amendment Rules reduce this requirement from "eight class pass" to "fifth class pass".
+Draft notification to amend the Schedule to the Child Labour (Prohibition and Regulation), 1986 (the "Draft Child Labour Amendment Schedule") The Ministry of Labour and Employment has notified the Draft Child Labour Amendment Schedule, which proposes to bring about the following changes in the schedule to the Child and Adolescent Labour (Prohibition and Regulation) Act, 1986: 31 Set out the hazardous occupation and processes in which adolescents are prohibited to MAR work and children are prohibited to help. • Provide the list of occupations and processes where children are prohibited from helping family or family enterprises.
+The Draft Child Labour Amendment Schedule has been published for a consultation period of 3 months from the date of publication (31 March 2017).
+Amendment Rules") 5 APR this requirement from "eight class pass" to "fifth class pass".